rshorey/vr-sample-data/README.md

 Create table statements included for demonstration purposes.
 Tested in MySQL, but ymmv elsewhere.

+The easiest way to use this dataset is by loading it into sqlfiddle.com.
+Make sure it's set as MySQL, then copy the contents of sqlfiddle_schema.sql into the build schema text area, and click "build schema".
+Then use the query window to play!

 Sample questions for data exploration included.
 Answers not included because I have a hard time not looking for them if they're available.
 Contact Rachel if you want 'em.

 **states**: 51, incl district of columbia, note that race percents may or may not add to 100